 Along River Alster, visitors may find many elegant buildings including the Alsterarkaden that houses shops and cafes.
 From fine dining to casual family restaurants which serves German fare, Hamburg has a wide selection when it comes to food.
 Visitors could enjoy a hearty breakfast or grab a quick sandwich for lunch.
 Alternatively, they could relax with a soothing cup of coffee at the many cafes available.
 Some places to dine at include Hamburg Diner and the family restaurant, Deitsch Eck (Dutch Corner).

 Browsing through the colorful and bustling Fischmarkt may allow visitors to discover good bargains in merchandises and grocery.
 If the place gets especially crowded on Sunday, tourists can turn to the different clothing stores and souvenir shops at the Reeperbahn, or the shops along the main retail street, Mönckebergerstrasse.

-To complete the visit in Hamburg, visitors can spend their time at the picturesque Hamburg Park which opens from 7am to 8pm, or go hiking along the Richard Etchberger Memorial Trail up to the Pinnacle for breathtaking views of the city.
+Other Hamburg points of interest include the picturesque Hamburg Park which opens from 7am to 8pm, or go hiking along the Richard Etchberger Memorial Trail up to the Pinnacle for breathtaking views of the city.